 GRPM Research

 The Grand Rapids Public Museum leads research with a team of scientists and experts along with community partners on a variety of topics.
-Findings are shared through academic publications and conferences, and with the public on the Museum’s website and blog.
-The Museum’s research team is led by the GRPM’s scientists on staff, Dr. Stephanie Ogren, VP of Science and Education, and Dr. Cory Redman, Science Curator.
+Findings are shared through academic journals and conferences, and with the public on the Museum’s website and blog, and live from the field events.
+Many of these research projects are also the inspiration to educational programming offered by the Museum.

 Research